RocktimJyotiDas/EXAMS-V/README.md

 | Serbian           | Slavic          | 12                                 | 11                                       | 1,434                                     | 259                                       | 1,175                                   |

 <!-- ![fig](./images/figure_data_dist-1.png) -->
+The following is a pie-diagram showing the distribution of subject and languages in the dataset.
 <div style="text-align: center;">
 <img src="./images/figure_data_dist-1.png" alt="Image Description" width="500"/>
 </div>